8 Jul 2004

 As the guests mingle, the book zooms in on various discussions, pinpointing different groups and showing their reactions to the wedding.
 There are disapproving relatives, puzzled friends, even an ex-fiancé of April's who is still rather angry at her having broken off their engagement.
 As the story unfolds we discover more of the reason, and see better why she has chosen to marry Caleb.

 I found it a strange book.
-To my surprise, Amazon has it listed under 'horror/mystery', but there were no mysteries in the book, and it was so light-hearted that I didn't find it horrific either.
-The one tragedy is played down, the pasts are only skated upon lightly.
+To my surprise, Amazon has it listed under 'horror/mystery', but there are no mysteries in the book, and it's so light-hearted that I didn't find it horrific either.
+The one tragedy is played down, the past is only skated upon lightly.
 Yes, there are ghosts, but they're all quite amicable.
-Serious discussions are contrasted with light humour and irony, and even a little slapstick comedy: my favourite sections involve a group of young teenagers who are too old to play with the younger children, but bored with sitting around gossipping.
+Serious discussions are contrasted with light humour and irony, and even a little slapstick comedy.
+My favourite sections involve a group of young teenagers who are too old to play with the younger children, but bored with sitting around gossipping.
 They discover a games room, and a beer keg...

 There's a bit of mild suspense here and there.
 The snow keeps falling, the lights go out due to a power cut, and two children set out to visit a room where we know that a potentially dangerous man has gone.
 However they're dressed in borrowed fur coats that are far too big for them, and somehow this light-hearted vision meant that I didn't have any worries about them.
 It wasn't the kind of book that was upsetting or disturbing in any way, and I say that as someone who's quite squeamish and wouldn't normally touch anything in the 'horror' category.